 The mission of Center For Jail Transformation (C4JT) is to empower local jails to transform their culture and their atmosphere so that people detained there can encounter Christ in a meaningful way and be transformed themselves (Romans 12:2).
 Our work is based on actual local county jails in the USA who partnered with their community -- and most importantly, the Christian churches -- to see amazing short-term and long-term results.

-This ministry was inspired by the good work done by the Arkansas Jail Resource Day Virtual Working Group in the year 2020.
+C4JT was birthed out of the good work done by the Arkansas Jail Resource Day Virtual Working Group in the year 2020.
 Volunteers met each month for a year on Zoom to create the Roadmap to Jail Transformation.
 Once complete it was presented at the third annual Jail Resource Day conference on May 11, 2021.

 "No doubt, the criminal element is a cancer in our society.
 Is it better to treat that cancer at stage 3 or 4 with a 30% chance of success?
 Or does logic dictate that better results can be achieved if we treat it at stage 1 or 2 with a 70% chance of success?
 For better than half of a century we have treated this problem at stage 3 or 4, with little or no attention paid to the early stages of criminal activity, where we can do the most good.